JiayingWu-work/jiaying/content/authors/admin/_index.md

 This summer, I am working on the Minneapolis Institute of Art’s collection data with [Professor Brianna C. Heggeseth](https://bcheggeseth.github.io/) from Macalester College.
 We plan to clean parts of the Minneapolis Institute of Art’s metadata and complete the exhibition data linking/matching project.
 Also, we will make some visualizations of Mia’s metadata in a shiny app.

 Outside of academics interests, I am passionate about cooking, nutrition and health.
-I have been working on building a healthy relationship with food since the pandemic, and explore potentials in blending traditional Suzhou cuisine (my hometown) with food all around the world.
+I have been working on building a healthy relationship with food since the pandemic, and exploring potentials in blending traditional Suzhou cuisine (my hometown) with food all around the world.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Jiaying_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.